barrysweeney/1-click-startup/README.md

 strategically placed `print()`{.language-python} statements to confirm the code is behaving as you expect.

-`mysql.connector.errors.ProgrammingError: Not all parameters were used in                     the SQL statement`{.language-shell}
+`mysql.connector.errors.ProgrammingError: Not all parameters were used in                     the SQL statement`
 - The problem may relate to the different parameter markers between sqlite3 and MySQL as explained in [this StackOverflow answer by user unutbu](https://stackoverflow.com/a/20818201/9472445)